Aebestach/KSP.Stock.RSS.Principia.SSOCalculator/README.md

 ## To-Do List

-1. Some planets `SiderealOrbitalPeriod` in `PlanetData\RSSPlanetData.cfg` are incomplete and need to be fixed.
-2. Considering adding a button, the purpose of this button is to append the content of the generated configuration.
-(To be determined)
+1. Considering adding a button, the purpose of this button is to append the content of the generated configuration.

 ## Warning